wzulfikar/nunjucks-starter-kit/readme.md

 B. with auto-render

 1. run `gulp watch`
-- as you edit src, dist gulp watch will do the rendering behind the scene n updates dist directory
+- as you edit src, dist gulp watch will do the rendering behind the scene n updates dist directory: you need to reload your browser to see the changes
 - publish dist to hosting provider

 *video here*